Hamza Rafia

-Hamza Rafia (حَمْزَة رَفِيعَة; born 2 April 1999) is a Tunisian professional footballer who plays as an attacking midfielder for Italian club Lecce and the Tunisia national team.
+Hamza Rafia (حَمْزَة رَفِيعَة; born 2 April 1999) is a Tunisian professional footballer who plays as an attacking midfielder for club Espérance de Tunis and the Tunisia national team.

 Born in Tunisia, Rafia initially represented France at youth level, before switching allegiance to his native country, making his senior debut for Tunisia in 2019.

 Early life

 Born on 22 April 1999 in Kalaat es Senam, Tunisia, Rafia moved to France as a child and played in the youth sectors of Bron Terraillon, Bron Grand Lyon, and Lyon.

 Club career

 Lyon B

 Coming through the youth system, Rafia played for the reserve team of Lyon in the Championnat de France Amateur, the fourth division of French football.
 He made his debut on 28 May 2016, during the 2015–16 season, in a 4–3 home defeat to Moulins Yzeure Foot.
 His first goal for Lyon B came during the 2018–19 season, on 18 August 2018, helping his side win 5–2 against Monaco B. Rafia scored five goals in 18 league games throughout the season.
 In four seasons, he scored five goals in 26 games.